RonanMarrinan/latin101portfolio/composition3.md

 Factum Vulcano indicandum erat.
 Catena adamantis ab eo facta est et catena circum lectum Veneris et Martis a Vulcano postia est.
 Eo tempore, Venus et Mars dolum non viderunt.
-Ei non fugere poterant ab lecto.
+Ei non fugere poterant ab lecto. **Use *a* rather than *ab* before a consonant.
+Small point: nicer to put the adverb *non* right next to *poterant*: you're really negating the idea "they weren't able", rather than saying "They were able *not* to flee."**
 Postea ea nocte, dei vocati sunt ad eos videndos.
 Ob id factum Mars pudorem sensit.
-Amare divinum est, sed errare divinum est.
+Amare divinum est, sed errare divinum est. **If you'd like to make this just a touch more elegant in Latin, use the adverb *quoque*, "also," after *errare*.**